by Collyn Rivers

 Which Australian RV Road Rules apply to RVs

-All of Australia’s states and territories have RV road rules.
+All of Australia’s states, territories and jurisdictions have RV road rules.
 Additional rules apply to ‘heavy’ and ‘light’ trailers.
 The trailer weight and/or that of the towing vehicle determines which rules apply.
-This article applies to trailers and caravans up to 4500 kg.
+This article applies to trailers and caravans up to 4500 kg (9920 lb).

-New South Wales, Victoria, South Australia and Western Australia rules cover tow vehicles under a Gross Vehicle Mass (GVM) of 4500 kg.
-The Australian Capital Territory, the Northern Territory and South Australia rules cover trailers with an Aggregate Trailer Mass (ATM) up to 4500 kg.
-Tasmania’s towing rules are for ‘Very Light Trailers’ up to 750 kg.
-And for ‘Light Trailers’ up to a Gross Trailer Mass (‘GTM’) of 3500 kg.
+New South Wales, Victoria, South Australia and Western Australia rules cover tow vehicles under a Gross Vehicle Mass (GVM) of 4500 kg (9920 lb).
+The Australian Capital Territory, the Northern Territory and South Australia rules cover trailers with an Aggregate Trailer Mass (ATM) up to 4500 kg (9920 lb).
+Tasmania’s towing rules are for ‘Very Light Trailers’ up to 750 kg (1650 lb).
+And for ‘Light Trailers’ up to a Gross Trailer Mass (‘GTM’) of 3500 kg (7700 lb).

 You must follow the rules of the state or territory in which your vehicles are registered.
 Also of states and territories which you travel in.